astropy/astropy/docs/development/releasing.rst

 #.
 Upload the release to Zenodo by creating a GitHub Release off the GitHub tag.
-   Click on the tag in https://github.com/astropy/astropy/tags and then click on the "Edit tag" button on the upper right.
+   Click on the tag in https://github.com/astropy/astropy/tags and then click on "Create release from tag" on the upper right.
 The release title is the same as the tag.
 In the description, you can copy and paste a description from the previous release, as it should be a one-liner that points to ``CHANGES.rst``.
 When you are ready, click "Publish release" (the green button on bottom left).